LeonardosGitHub/latticeNginx/README.md

 - var.nginxRepoKey - this is provided by F5/Nginx when you subscribe to Nginx Plus

-Here's an example to apply via terraform:
+Here's an example to apply via terraform using locally defined variables:
 - terraform apply -var "ssh_key=$ssh_key" -var 'f5_password=$f5_password' -var "nginxRepoCrt=$nginxRepoCrt" -var "nginxRepoKey=$nginxRepoKey"